qualweb/core/README.md

           }
         },
         "dom": {
-          "source": {
-            "html": {
-              "plain": "html code as a string",
+          "html": "html code as a string",
-              "parsed": "html parsed using htmlparser2", // https://github.com/fb55/htmlparser2
-            },
-            "title": "Title of the webpage source code", "elementCount": "Element count of the webpage source code" },
-          "processed": {
-            "html": {
-              "plain": "html code as a string"
-            },
           "title": "Title of the webpage",
           "elementCount": "Element count of the webpage"
-          },
-          "stylesheets": [
-            {
-              "file": "path to the stylesheet file",
-              "content": {
-                "plain": "stylesheet file content as a string", "parsed": "stylesheet file content parsed using css" // https://github.com/reworkcss/css }
-            }
-          ]
         }
       }
     },